Wikimedia-Suomi/ImageHash-Toolforge/README.md

 # ImageHash-Toolforge
 Tool uses image hashing to detect if image already exists in Wikimedia Commons.

+#### Status 7.9.2023
+Phash and dhash index size is 14M photos of 85M photos in Wikimedia Commons.
+The index covers jpg, tiff webp images from Flickr, Finna, Europeana, and most of the photos from Nordic and Baltic countries.

 ### Directories